awsdocs/amazon-eks-user-guide/doc_source/cost-monitoring.md

 ### Can I integrate Kubecost with AWS Cost and Usage Report for more accurate reporting?<a name="cost-monitoring-faq-cur"></a>

 Yes\.
 You can configure Kubecost to ingest data from AWS Cost and Usage Report to get accurate cost visibility, including discounts, Spot pricing, reserved instance pricing, and others\.
-For more information, see [AWS Cloud Integration](https://guide.kubecost.com/hc/en-us/articles/4407595928087-AWS-Cloud-Integration) in the Kubecost documentation\.
+For more information, see [AWS Cloud Billing Integration](https://docs.kubecost.com/install-and-configure/install/cloud-integration/aws-cloud-integrations) in the Kubecost documentation\.

 ### Does this version support cost management of self\-managed Kubernetes clusters on Amazon EC2?<a name="cost-monitoring-faq-self-managed"></a>